SonyaMoisset/Fundamentals-of-Graphic-Design/README.md

 - Quiz: Typography | 100%

 #### Week 3: Fundamentals of Shape and Color
+- Intro and Overview
+- Shape and Color
+- Rhythm and Pattern
+- Quiz: Shape and Color | 100%

 #### Week 4: Fundamentals of Composition

 ## Updates